mozerpol/NotesFromLearning/q_and_a/README.md

 2. Review RTL code for any syntax errors.
 3. Ask on forum.

-### 11. What is an FPGA and how does it differ from other digital electronic devices? <a name="111"></a> [UP↑](#tof)
+### 11. Characteristics of FPGA <a name="111"></a> [UP↑](#tof)
-**FPGA** - it's a type of integrated circuit that can be reconfigured to perform custom digital functions and perform parallel processing tasks.
 Characteristics:
-- Flexibility - FPGAs can be reprogrammed or reconfigured to implement different digital circuits, functions, or systems.
+1. Flexibility - FPGAs can be reprogrammed or reconfigured many times.
-- Parallel Processing - contain a large number of configurable logic blocks (CLBs) and a mesh of programmable interconnects.
-This architecture enables simultaneous execution of multiple operations in parallel,
+2. Parallel Processing - Thanks to its architecture (configurable logic blocks, mesh of programmable interconnects), it allows multiple operations to be performed simultaneously.
-- Hardware-based Implementation - unlike (pol. *w odróżnieniu*) traditional software-based approaches, FPGAs allow for the implementation of hardware-based solutions.
+3. Hardware-based Implementation - FPGAs allow for the implementation of hardware-based solutions.
 By mapping algorithms or designs directly into the FPGA's logic blocks and interconnects.

 ### 12. Explain the steps involved in the FPGA design flow. <a name="112"></a> [UP↑](#tof)
 **FPGA design flow**: